15 Best Things to Do in New Haven (CT)

 The largest collection of British art outside the UK is held at this museum opposite the Yale University Art Gallery on Chapel Street.

-The Yale Center for British Art has gathered more than 2,000 paintings, 200 sculptures, starting with the Elizabethan period in the 16th century but paying special attention to the time between William Hogarth’s birth in 1697 to J.M.W.
+The Yale Center for British Art has gathered more than 2,000 paintings and 200 sculptures.
+It starts with the Elizabethan period in the 16th century but pays special attention to the time between William Hogarth’s birth in 1697 and J.M.W.
 Turner’s death in 1851, roughly correlating with the Georgian period.

 Turner, Hogarth, Joshua Reynolds, Gainsborough and Constable are all represented, along with 20th-century artists like Barbara Hepworth and Stanley Spencer.